Lideeyah/Haid/README.md

 ---

 ## 🏁 Quick Reference
-- All endpoints, request/response schemas, and error formats are documented in Swagger (`/api-docs`)
+All endpoints, request/response schemas, blockchain fields (`did`, `hederaTx`), and audit logic are documented in Swagger (`/api-docs`).
-- For any questions, reach out via GitHub Issues
+For any questions, reach out via GitHub Issues